 “I will build a car for the great multitude,” Henry Ford once said.
 “It will be large enough for the family, but small enough for the individual to run and care for.
 It will be constructed of the best materials, by the best men to be hired, after the simplest designs that modern engineering can devise.
-But it will be so low in price that no man making a good salary will be unable to own one – and enjoy with his family the blessing of hours of pleasure in God’s great open spaces.”
-The car he was referring to was the Ford Model T, the first of which was assembled in pre-production at Ford’s Piquette Avenue Plant in Detroit, Michigan, on this day in 1908.
+But it will be so low in price that no man making a good salary will be unable to own one and enjoy with his family the blessing of hours of pleasure in God’s great open spaces.”
+The car he was referring to was the Ford Model T, of which the assembly of the first one was completed in pre-production at Ford’s Piquette Avenue Plant in Detroit, Michigan, on this day in 1908.
 The automobile revolution for the working class began.

 Designed by the likes of Childe Harold Wills, Joseph A. Galamb, Eugene Farkas, Henry Love, C. J. Smith, Gus Degner and Peter E. Martin, the Ford Model T was indeed simple and practical.
 When full scale production began on September 27, the cars were built with a 4 cylinder, 177 cubic inch engine that produced 20 hp, giving the car a top speed of about 40 to 45 mph with fuel efficiency ranging from 13 to 21 MPG.
 When sales commenced on October 1, 1908, it was not forecast that more than 10,000 would sell by the end of 1909.
 The car was a smashing success and sales nearly doubled the next year.